EsotericSoftware/spine-runtimes/spine-unity/README.md

 The Spine Runtimes are developed with the intent to be used with data exported from Spine.
 By purchasing Spine, `Section 2` of the [Spine Software License](https://esotericsoftware.com/files/license.txt) grants the right to create and distribute derivative works of the Spine Runtimes.

+## Spine version

+spine-unity works with data exported from the latest version of Spine, except linked meshes are [not yet supported](https://trello.com/c/bERJAFEq/73-update-runtimes-to-support-v3-1-linked-meshes).

+spine-unity supports all Spine features.

 ## Documentation

 A Spine skeleton GameObject (a GameObject with a SkeletonAnimation component on it) can be used throughout Unity like any other GameObject.
 It renders through `MeshRenderer`.